livioribeiro/selva/docs/middleware.md

 The middleware pipeline is configured with the `MIDDLEWARE` configuration property.
 It must contain a list of classes that inherit from `selva.web.middleware.Middleware`.

-The `Middleware` base class defines the property `app` that should be called in order to invoke the next middleware, similar to what a pure asgi middleware would look like.

 ## Usage

 To demonstrate the middleware system, we will create a timing middleware that will output to the console the time spent